Fabritzfoto/change_detection_image-based-DSM_difference/README.md

 * Errors are reduced but not completely eliminated
 * → not a fully automated solution – expert validation is still required

 ---

+## 💾 Pre-compiled Version
+A ready-to-use executable file is available in the `release/` folder.

+Note:
+- For Windows only
+- No Python installation required

+Windows Defender blocking execution?
+- caused by the missing code signing certificate in the code

+Solution:
+1. Right-click the downloaded .exe file
+2. Properties
+3. At the very bottom, under Security, check the "Unblock" box.
+---

 ## 🎓 Scientific context